Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Perturbative results

 The correlator is now completely fixed.
 Notice that this result was obtained without considering the second line of Table \ref{table:Diagrams211NLO}, where the Feynman diagrams consist of bulk vertices and are significantly harder than the first line.
-We calculated however these diagrams as a check of our results, and we found perfect agreement.
+We nevertheless calculated these diagrams as a check of our results and found perfect agreement.
 This computation is reported in Appendix \ref{app:CheckThroughFeynmanDiagrams}.

 It is instructive to look at the analytic structure of our results.
-In order to satisfy locality constraints, bulk-defect-defect correlators should have a vanishing discontinuity at $x \geq 1$.
-Moreover, they are expected to have a branch cut at $z \leq 0$.
-The $R$-symmetry channels $F_1$ and $F_2$ are plotted in Figure \ref{fig:ContourPlots_NLO}, where they are seen to satisfy these properties.
+In order to satisfy locality constraints, bulk-defect-defect correlators are expected to have a branch cut at $x \leq 0$ only.
+The $R$-symmetry channels $F_1$ and $F_2$ are plotted in Figure \ref{fig:ContourPlots_NLO}, where they are seen to satisfy this property.
 Notice also that the individual diagrams of \eqref{eq:NLO_FeynmanDiagrams_F2_211_1}-\eqref{eq:NLO_FeynmanDiagrams_F2_211_2} do not satisfy the locality constraints, as can be seen in Figure \ref{fig:ComplexPlot_ArcTan}.

 \paragraph{CFT data.} The results above can be used for determining the CFT data at next-to-leading order.
 Notice that the expressions \eqref{eq:NLO_ResultF2_211} and \eqref{eq:NLO_AfterWI_211} are entirely \textit{rational}, i.e., there are no transcendental functions appearing at this order.
-This is surprising, since we know that the operators exchanged in the OPE generally have anomalous dimensions at one loop, while we have seen in \eqref{eq:LO_CFTData_211} that operators with even $\Dh$ have a tree level OPE coefficient.
+This is rather surprising since we know that the operators exchanged in the OPE generally have anomalous dimensions at one loop, while we have seen in \eqref{eq:LO_CFTData_211} that operators with even $\Dh$ have a tree-level OPE coefficient.
 This observation can be summarized in the following equation:

 where the brackets $\vev{ \ldots }$ should be understood in the average sense explained in \eqref{eq:AverageOPE_Definition} and below.
 We comment on the absence of logarithmic terms in Section \ref{subsubsec:OnTheAbsenceOfTranscendentalFunctions}.